 1. Start With a Balanced Diet and Multivitamin

 It will be hard to eat in the first few days of a drug or alcohol detox, but eat what you can.
-If you choose to take a multivitamin you may find it easier to begin with a liquid form so your body is able to absorb it easily.
+If you choose to take a multivitamin, you may find it easier to begin with a liquid form so your body can absorb it easily.

 You might hear that a cleanse, such as drinking only juice or eating certain detox foods, is the best way to clear your body of toxins.
 But the body is capable of cleansing itself, as long as it has the right nutrients.
 Instead of holding back nutrients, focus on giving your body the building blocks it needs by eating balanced meals.

 Detoxing at home can be difficult, and in some cases, dangerous.
-In a medical setting, you’ll have access to the medicine and detox vitamins to help alleviate withdrawal symptoms, as well as healthy meals to help your body begin the healing process.
+In a medical setting, you’ll have access to medicine and detox vitamins to help alleviate withdrawal symptoms and healthy meals to help your body begin the healing process.

-At The Recovery Village, we help patients through a full spectrum of services, from the first day in detox through an outpatient level of care.
+At The Recovery Village, we help patients through a full spectrum of services, from the first day in detox to aftercare planning and support.
 Learn about our treatment programs and levels of care for online rehab.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.